 Cons: Overkill for SMBs, lack of training, lack of support from Workday team

 This is a comprehensive HRIS, or HR Management software.
 Functions covered include Payroll, Benefits management, Talent management, Time management and ESS.
 Namely is targeted at growing SMBs.

 Pros: Comprehensive solution, cloud-based HR tool, good support

 Cons: Occasionally needs workarounds, some modules too simplistic

-This hrms software tool is branded as a people-centric solution that puts users at the center of its approach to HR.
+This HRMS software tool is branded as a people-centric solution that puts users at the center of its approach to HR.
 SuccessFactors includes tools to take care of Core HR and Payroll, Time and Attendance Management, Learning and Development, and more.
-Some users have expressed concern over it not being comprehensive enough as a HR tool.
+Some users have expressed concern over it not being comprehensive enough as an HR tool.

 Pros: Human-centric tool, ease of use